Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/Metadata/1-12-EnumerationTypes.md

 Since version 3 OData allows the specification of enumeration types.
 Together with Java enumerations it allows on the one hand to provide a client more details about the allowed values of a property and on the other hand to increase type safety in the code.

-OData distinguish between two kinds of enumerations, the once members represent flags and the once the members are not flags.
+OData distinguishes between two kinds of enumerations, the once members represent flags, and the once the members are not flags.
 We want have a look at both and see how Java enumerations are used to create OData enumerations.

 ## Simple Enumerations